 Overall affiliation: UC Davis and Landscape and Conservation Mentors Organization (Leading and Learning from Locals)

-Jonathan Kwiyega is Project Manager in April 2015.
+Jonathan Kwiyega is now the LCMO director since 2018 and has led the WASIMA campaign as the Project Manager since April 2015.
 He holds a Masters degree in Science of Management of Natural Resources and Sustainable Agriculture, Sokoine University of Agriculture (Tanzania) and has broad natural resource management experience.
 He is a teacher, gifted speaker and author of How to Glow Your Genius and Develop Your Talent.
+Jonathan is also a National Geographic Explorer.

 Press and MediaNational Geographic: Sukuma Lion Hunting in Western Tanzania